Is Dolby Atmos worth it? Speaker configs (5.1 vs 7.1 vs 7.1.4), in-ceiling speakers, Sonos options, and NYC apartment-friendly solutions explained.

 | Premium | Denon AVR-X3800H | ~$1,400 | 7.1.4 with all 11 channels powered, Dirac Live room correction |

-For rooms with unusual shapes — common in NYC — the room correction software matters.
+For NYC rooms with unusual shapes — which is most NYC rooms — room correction software matters most.
 Dirac Live on the X3800H compensates for acoustic problems that standard calibration can't fix.

-Acoustic treatment is the step most DIY setups skip — and the step that makes the biggest difference.
+This is the step most DIY setups skip — and the one that makes the biggest difference.

-Hard surfaces (drywall, hardwood floors, glass windows) reflect sound waves.
+Hard surfaces (drywall, hardwood floors, glass windows) reflect sound.
 Those reflections create echo, muddy dialogue, and boomy bass.
 In NYC apartments with unusual shapes and mixed wall types, this is especially pronounced.

 | Location | Treatment | Why |